-SunWater (2011i) submitted that the allocation of the renewals annuity is a matter for tariff setting by the Authority, but that the headworks utilisation factor (HUF) methodology should not be used because the HUF is not relevant to the allocation of fixed renewals costs in distribution systems which do not provide storage.
+SunWater (2011i) submitted that the allocation of the renewals annuity is a matter for tariff setting by the Authority, but that the headworks utilisation factor (HUF) methodology should

 In determining a basis for allocating fixed distribution system costs to customers in general (rather than specifically between customer priority groups), SunWater submitted that current WAEs should be adopted.
 SunWater stated that current WAEs represent the best available means of determining customers' current share of distribution system capacity.